 Start with a stunning golf, spa and foodie resort.
 Add a slice of luxuriant countryside and a swirl of confident sophistication.
 The end result?
 A note-perfect, Suffolk show-stealer.

-Golf tips and tricks from the golf pro at Stoke by Nayland Hotel, Golf and Spa:
+Golf tips from the golf pro at Stoke by Nayland Hotel, Golf and Spa:

 - Concentrate on your short game – 50% of the game is played from 50 yards and in